tobilg/serverless-aws-static-websites/README.md

 $ sls deploy --domain yourdomain.yourtld
 ```

 where `yourdomain.yourtld` needs to be replaced with your actual domain name.
+You can also specify a AWS region via the `--region` flag, otherwise `us-east-1` will be used.

 #### Manual update of DNS records on first deploy
 On the first deploy, it is necessary to update the DNS setting for the domain manually, otherwise the hosted zone will not be able to be established.